 Girls who are interested in learning more about the possible health benefits and

-risks of different types of birth control, including the patch, should talk to a doctor
+risks of different birth control methods, including the patch, should talk to a doctor

 or other health professional.